MikiWolfe/Note-Taker/README.md

 # Note-Taker
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
 An application that writes and save notes using Express.js to help with productivity and reminders.
+Users can click on a note to view them at any time.
+Notes can be deleted once they are complete.
 Repository name: Note-Taker

 ## Table of Contents: